lorenzotomada/NS_continuation/tutorial.md

+# Utilities
-We begin by including the usual files:
+We begin by including all the necessary files:

 ```cpp
 #include <deal.II/base/function.h>